 Cenovus Energy (CVE) Gains But Lags Market: What You Should Know

+Prior to today's trading, shares of the oil company had gained 22.26% over the past month.
+This has outpaced the Oils-Energy sector's gain of 8.42% and the S&P 500's loss of 0.84% in that time.

-Wall Street will be looking for positivity from Cenovus Energy as it approaches its next earnings report date.
-This is expected to be November 2, 2022.
-The company is expected to report EPS of $0.91, up 333.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $11.21 billion, up 5.1% from the year-ago period.
+Investors will be hoping for strength from Cenovus Energy as it approaches its next earnings release, which is expected to be November 2, 2022.
+On that day, Cenovus Energy is projected to report earnings of $0.88 per share, which would represent year-over-year growth of 319.05%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.42 billion, down 2.3% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Cenovus Energy.
+Any recent changes to analyst estimates for Cenovus Energy should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 6.31% lower within the past month.
-Cenovus Energy currently has a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 7.43% lower.
+Cenovus Energy is currently sporting a Zacks Rank of #5 (Strong Sell).

-Looking at its valuation, Cenovus Energy is holding a Forward P/E ratio of 5.31.
-For comparison, its industry has an average Forward P/E of 5.81, which means Cenovus Energy is trading at a discount to the group.
+Looking at its valuation, Cenovus Energy is holding a Forward P/E ratio of 5.98.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.13.

 The Oil and Gas - Integrated - Canadian industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 178, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 49, putting it in the top 20% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.